Riverside Woods Nature Reserve

 At the southern end of the property, stands a large conifer plantation composed of mature Eastern White Pine, Red Pine, and White Spruce.
 These mature trees help sequester large amounts of carbon, which is important for climate change mitigation.

-Your generous donation will protect important near-urban habitats including:
+Your generous donations have protected important near-urban habitats including:

 • the Nottawasaga River, coldwater source for wildlife such as Brook Trout